II. Brand Discovery

 Take a moment to look at the brands and businesses that inspire you.

-While consuming their content, think about what they are communicating to you in one Instagram or blog post.
+While consuming their content, think about what they are communicating to you in an Instagram or blog post.

 How are they making you feel?
 Can you identify their tone?
 What type of visuals do they share?

-I suggest looking at the brands you love to spark your inspiration, but be mindful of not copying exactly what others are doing.
+I suggest looking at the brands you love to spark your inspiration, but be mindful of not copying exactly what others are doing or creating.
 Copying and imitating others only dilutes your own unique brand story and value.
 It's much more valuable to create and share using your own unique, authentic voice.

 Extra Credit.
 Below are some supplemental reading on Brand Purpose and Intention.